Behaviors & Safety Measures

 Housing, other university staff, or emergency personnel with a legitimate business, health, or safety need for their presence in a residence hall may enter any of the residence halls, provided they are wearing appropriate face coverings.

-Per the public health order requiring all those in New Mexico to wear a face covering anytime they are not eating or drinking, and the University directive from the Provost requiring that “all students are required to wear face masks, except when in their own dorm room,” all residents are required to wear face coverings anytime they are outside of their assigned bed-space.
+All unvaccinated or not yet fully vaccinated residents are required to wear face coverings anytime they are outside of their assigned bed-space.
 In traditional and suite style halls, bed-spaces are considered the room a resident occupies.
 In apartments, bed-spaces are the individual rooms within the apartment, therefore the requirement for wearing face coverings includes the kitchen and living rooms.

 For students who believe wearing a face covering will pose an undue burden based on a documented disability, we encourage you to work with the Accessibility Resource Center to request a reasonable accommodation.